 Bryan is a member of the American Bar Association, Illinois State Bar Association and Will County Bar Associations.

-Bryan is currently a member of and serves on the a Board of Directors for the American Italian Cultural Society in Crest Hill, Illinois.
+Bryan is currently a member and serves on the Board of Directors for the American Italian Cultural Society in Crest Hill, Illinois.

 • UIC John Marshall Law School, Juris Doctor with Certificates in Alternative Dispute Resolution and Trial Advocacy